Hospice Care Overview

 Although many patients receive hospice care at home, hospice care can also take place in other settings, including:

 Freestanding hospices.
-Independently owned hospices may sometimes include an inpatient care facility, in addition to their home care hospice services.
-The inpatient facilities offer patients hospice services when a primary caregiver is not available at home, or the patient requires medical services not suitable for a home setting.
+Independently owned hospices may sometimes include an inpatient care facility.
+This is in addition to their home care hospice services.
+The inpatient facilities offer patients hospice services when a primary caregiver is not available at home, or the patient needs medical services not suitable for a home setting.

 What services does hospice care provide?